thiago4go/dapr-workshop/docs/challenge-2/python.md

 ## Next

-You may have noticed that we are updating the event information on every new step we take, but it is not getting saved to our Redis state store.
+You probably noticed that the event information is updated with every step in the application, but it is not getting saved to the Redis state store.
 Let's fix this in the next challenge: [Pub/Sub](/docs/challenge-3/python.md)!